chrisrj/first/_episodes/01-first-part.md

 ---
-title: "An introduction to this lesson"
+title: "A really quick introduction to BIDS"
 teaching: 5
 exercises: 0
 questions: